 Ultimately, the process at a DLD hearing revolves around your driving privileges and the status of your driver’s license.
 At the beginning of the DLD hearing, the arresting officer will testify regarding why you were arrested and how any applicable tests were given.
-At this time, your attorney will have the opportunity to cross examine the officer, as well as attempt to convince the hearing officer that your license shouldn’t be suspended.
+At this time, your attorney will have the opportunity to cross examine the officer, and then make a closing argument as to why your license shouldn’t be suspended.

 The hearing officer will determine whether your license is suspended or not following the arguments given at the DLD hearing.
 The hearing officer will then notify you, or your private attorney, approximately 7-10 days after the hearing through traditional mail.

 Will the Outcome of the DLD Hearing Affect the Criminal Case?